aliyun/terraform-provider-alicloud/website/docs/r/cloud_storage_gateway_gateway.html.markdown

 # alicloud_cloud_storage_gateway_gateway

-Provides a Cloud Storage Gateway: Gateway resource.
+Provides a Cloud Storage Gateway Gateway resource.

 For information about Cloud Storage Gateway Gateway and how to use it, see [What is Gateway](https://www.alibabacloud.com/help/en/cloud-storage-gateway/latest/deploygateway).